IrisShaders/DocsPage/Directives/objectid.md

 ### This file outlines the use Group Based Object Identification in identifying objects.

 ## Setup
 All Object Group setup belongs in block.properties or item.properties or entity.properties, based on type.
+These only apply to entity types.
+For blocks use mc_entity.x in terrain buffers.
+Documentation can be found from optifine.
 ### Syntax
 In the corresponding file:
 ```